-In the setting described in the previous section, RWZ shows a variety of necessary and sufficient conditions for the identifying restrictions $R$ with admissible $f(\cdot)$ to globally identify the structural parameters.
-Among those, the necessary and sufficient condition for exact identification presented in Theorem 7 of RWZ is particularly attractive, as it reduces verification of exact identification to a simple exercise of computing the ranks of the matrices $Q_j$, $1 \leq j \leq n$.
+In the setting described in the previous section, RWZ show a variety of necessary and sufficient conditions for the identifying restrictions $R$ with admissible $f(\cdot)$ to globally identify the structural parameters.
+Among those, the necessary and sufficient condition for exact identification presented in Theorem 7 of RWZ is the simplest and most attractive in practice, as it reduces verification of exact identification to a simple exercise of computing the rank of the matrices $Q_j$, $1 \leq j \leq n$.
 So that our exposition is self-contained, we present Theorem 7 of RWZ here:

 \textbf{Theorem 7 in RWZ}: \textit{Consider an SVAR with admissible and strongly regular restrictions represented by $R$.\footnote{Admissible and strongly regular restrictions represented by $R$ mean $f(\cdot)$ in (\ref{eq:R}) is admissible and strongly regular.} The SVAR is exactly identified if and only if $q_j = n - j$ for $1 \leq j \leq n$. }